robbsnark/cli-assignment/README.md

 THOUGHTS:
 Give charity bin its own class ?
-Does the PLAY AGAIN bit need its own class ?
+'ware' is a pretty unfortunate term to use, I realised pretty late, but it had a vibe and I didn't care to change it to something less scary like "product" or whatever

 TO-DO:
-Create inventory / Catalogue
 Implement buying + paying system
 Implement return + refund system
 Wallet

 -----------------------------------------------